 NZD/USD Technical Analysis

-I am keeping a close eye on support at 0.6425, which is under strong pressure.
-This line could break at any time, which would leave room for the dollar to push lower into 63-territory.
+On the downside, there is support at 0.6425, which was tested in the Asian session and remains under strong pressure.
+This line could break during the day which would leave room for the dollar to push lower into 63-territory.
 The next major support line is at 0.6250.
 On the upside, the round 0.6500 is the next resistance line.

 This article was originally posted on FX Empire

 - European Equities: Private Sector PMIs and Geopolitics in Focus